Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 **Projects** live inside of a team, but are not limited to its members.
 You can invite people from other teams to every project.
 A project contains its own *Overview*, *Tasks*, *Discussions*, *Content*, and *Dashboards*.
 You can also assign tasks within a project to people, who are not part of the project or the team.

-> new UI: replace with a similar screenshot
 <img src="../images/project-example-overview.png" alt="A project Overview" width="100%"/>

 ### How Can I Access my Teams?